Mood Boards for Better Websites

 Comments or Explanations

 Seeing the images, type, colors, etc. on the mood board is great to set the overall feel and tone for the project.
-I find it really helpful when a contributor selects an image and provides comments as to why they selected that particular image.
+It is really helpful when a contributor selects an image and provides comments as to why they selected that particular image.
 This can help clarify why the image was selected and the significance or meaning it holds.
-Pinterest can be a great starting point to collecting images.
-I’ve found that many clients are more comfortable selecting images that inspire them on a Pinterest board.
-The only caveat I ask when they add them, is to make sure to provide a comment explaining “why” the image was chosen.
-This allows the designer to collect all the assets and select the images that resonate the most with the goals of the project.

-The Style Tile or Mood Board?
+The Style Tiles or Mood Board?

-This is where the conversation gets interesting.
-Style Tiles are a relatively new idea presented by Samantha Warren.
-The idea is similar to the way that interior designers present ideas to clients.
-During a kick-off meeting the interior designer uses fabric swatches, materials samples, and paint chips to get a general sense of what direction the final design should go.
-The stile tile provides clients with interface choices without making the investment in multiple design mockups.
+During a kick-off meeting, the interior designer uses fabric swatches, materials samples, and paint chips to get a general sense of what direction the final design should go.
+The style tile provides clients with interface choices without making the investment in multiple design mockups.

-What makes a style tile unique from other tools is that it is specifically a method for establishing a visual vocabulary between the designer and the client, rather than setting a ‘mood’ or defining elements that will ultimately be included in a full layout.
+What makes a style tile unique from other tools is that it is specifically a method for establishing a visual vocabulary between the designer and the client rather than setting a “mood” or defining elements that will ultimately be included in a full layout.

-Style tiles are best used when a mood board is too vague and a full blown mockup is too precise or pre-mature to use.
+Style tiles are best used when a mood board is too vague and a full-blown mockup is too precise or premature to use.
 They work best for the client to get a general sense of the style and look.
 They’re meant as a way of getting a quick YES/NO response.
-Style tiles can help focus the conversation without getting lost in the minutia of the details of a full-blown mockup.
-In my experience, the style tile helps clients come to a general sense of what the website feel could look like without without designing a full prototype from scratch; which invariably saves time and money.

 Examples of the Style Tiles and Final Site

-Style Tiles, by Samantha Warren
+Style Tiles, by Samantha Warren.
+Final Site

 Mood Boards for Inspiration